jimmysamportfolio/jimmysamportfolio/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Founding Engineer at Cedar, building an agentic superconnector working with the best talent leaders in the world.
+Founding Engineer at Cedar, working with the best talent leaders in the world.
 Backed by a16z speedrun.

 Interested?
 Check out my [personal website!](https://jimmysam.ca)